zkpassport/zkpassport-docs/docs/faq.md

 ### How does ZKPassport work?

 With the ZKPassport mobile application, you can scan the chip of your passport, ID card, or residence permit using NFC.
 From this, the application extracts the relevant information, and then generates zero-knowledge proofs that can verify specific claims (like age, nationality, or name) without revealing any other personal data while guaranteeing the authenticity of the identity document.
-Everything is done locally on the device to ensure complete privacy.
+Everything is done locally on the device to ensure complete privacy from both the service and us.

 ### What are zero-knowledge proofs?